Measure theory

 - Quite restrictive since we require probability of

-- Goal: improve prediction for
+to be non-zero - Goal: improve prediction for

 if additional "information" is available